Alas, even with extensive warning about the staircase...

 - Happens at the end of Hitchcock's remake of The Man Who Knew Too Much.

-- Done offscreen (but still hilariously) by Priscilla Presley in The Naked Gun.
+- Done offscreen (but still hilariously) by Priscilla Presley in The Naked Gun in a spoof of the Grand Staircase Entrance in Farewell My Lovely.

 - In Repossessed, the vengeful voice of Satan shocks Father Majaii into falling down an incredibly long staircase.